ahamedt/PennApps-submission/README.md

 Instructions:
 I laid out the directory structure exactly the way I was using it as I was developing the site.
 So download first and the root directory should be names "BlogApp" not "PennApps-submission".

 From the command line, go to the directory containing "manage.py".
 From this directory, run python manage.py runserver (for some reason, the command didn't run on my machine unless I ran sudo python manage.py runserver.
-Try that if it gives an error, like if it says that port is being used elsewhere).
+Try that if it gives an error, like if it says that port is being used elsewhere). ** If its a port error, run sudo python manage.py runserver 8001.
+It can be another number or another port that isn't occupied (doesn't have to be 8001).

 Once the server is running, you will be at the sign in page, and then you will have the option of making an account.
 Make an account and you can then access the home page.